butteredcorn/Express-Documentation/docs/setting-up-express-module/refactor.md

 It is now time to discuss the importance of routing.

-## Hosting Your Apps and the Importance of Routing
+## Section 4: Hosting Your Apps and the Importance of Routing

 When we host our express apps, we need to be cognizant about the order of which we are hosting end points and where we are putting our files (ie. like in which sub-folders).
 This is because express will host the first endpoint that meets their criteria.